Fake N95 masks have flooded the market. Here's how to tell the difference - KESQ

 - Ear loops instead of head bands.
 Head bands are crucial to the N95’s tight fit.

-- Claims for the of approval for children.
+- Claims for the approval for children.
 NIOSH does not approve masks for children.

 Got a real mask?
 Share these resources